 Texarkana is a medium-sized city located in the state of Arkansas.
 With a population of 29,972 people and 11 constituent neighborhoods, Texarkana is the 13th largest community in Arkansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Texarkana is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Texarkana isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Texarkana are a mix of both white- and blue-collar jobs.
 Overall, Texarkana is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Texarkana who work in office and administrative support (13.21%), sales jobs (11.73%), and management occupations (9.22%).
+There are especially a lot of people living in Texarkana who work in office and administrative support (12.25%), sales jobs (12.11%), and management occupations (10.21%).

 Texarkana is an extremely ethnically-diverse city.
 The people who call Texarkana home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Texarkana residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Texarkana include Irish, German, English, Scottish, and Italian.